-Woodwind instruction for music education majors with an emphasis on woodwind instrumental playing.
+Woodwind instruction for music education majors and advanced non-music majors with an emphasis on woodwind instrumental playing.
 Designed to teach the fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing, and strengthen the student's playing ability.
 Credit, two semester hours each.